springfall2008/batpred/README.md

 - If you are on Intelligent and want to include charging slots outside the normal period or account in your predictions for your car charging then use the Octopus Intelligent plugin and ensure it's configured (https://github.com/megakid/ha_octopus_intelligent).
 - Batpred may decide to charge in these slots as well.

+### Car charging planning

+There are two ways to plan car charging slots
+- Enable Octopus Intelligent plugin - in which case Predbat will use the slots allocated by Intelligent in battery prediction
+  - Ensure octopus_intelligent_slot points to the Intelligent plugin
+  - Set octopus_intelligent_charging to True
+  - Information about the cars battery size will also be extracted from the Intelligent plugin
+  - You will need to set the cars current soc sensor (car_charging_soc) correctly to have accurate results
+  - If you set car_charging_limit then Batpred can also know if the cars limit is set lower than Intelligent
+  - Let the intelligent app control when your car charges
+- Predbat led charging - Here Predbat plans the charging based on the upcoming low rate slots
+  - Ensure car_charging_limit, car_charging_soc and car_charging_planned are set correctly
+  - Set car_charging_plan_time in the config or in HA to the time you want the car ready by
+  - Enable car_charging_plan_smart if you want to use the cheapest slots only
+  - Use an automation based on binary_sensor.predbat_car_charging_slot to control when your car charges

 ## FAQ

   - I've installed Batbred but I don't see the correct entities: